Blue-winged macaw: Threats

 These birds are affected mostly by deforestation.
 They were also captured for the cagebird trade - from 1977 to 1979, 183 birds arrived at the United States from Paraguay.
 It has declined in the southern part of its range, and there are no recent records from Misiones Province in Argentina where many were killed by farmers who considered them pests.
 Therefore, it was previously considered vulnerable.
 Information from Brazil suggests it remains widespread and has even re-colonised areas in its historical range in southern Rio de Janeiro.
 This has led to it being downlisted to near threatened.

 Aviculture

 The blue-winged macaw is sometimes kept by humans as an aviary bird or companion parrot.
 An intensely social bird and a strong flier, this macaw does best when housed with other birds (whether other blue-winged macaws or member of a different parrot species) and given plenty of space in which to fly.
-It is also an avid chewer and may damage its keeper's property unless provided with wooden destructible objects to occupy it's time.
-Captive breeding of this species in encouraged, due to conservation concerns.
+It is also an avid chewer and may damage its keeper's property unless provided with wooden destructible objects to occupy its time.
+Captive breeding of this species is encouraged, due to conservation concerns.
 If kept as a pet, the blue-winged macaw can bond strongly with humans and some individuals may even begin to mirror their owner's emotional state.